potentialdifference/still-app-2016/README.md

  - valid-ssids will need to include the SSID of the WiFi network the still server is running on
  - the auth token will need to match the auth token you hvae configured in the still server

+To make a build of the app for Android or iOS, follow the instructions at https://github.com/drapanjanas/re-natal

+Many thanks to the developers of re-natal and the numerous react native plugins we rely on.

 ## License

 Copyright © 2016 Potential Difference